The Daily Star (Bangladesh): Staff

 Only two years after launching the newspaper, SM Ali died and a young Anam, who was Ali's protege, became the editor of the fledgling daily.
 As editor and publisher, Anam has been widely credited for steering the paper's editorial independence.
 Financial affairs are overseen by a six-member board of directors of the holding company Mediaworld Limited.
 Syed Fahim Munaim was the CEO and Managing Editor of the newspaper for many years.
-Munaim was credited for ensuring the financial independence of paper.
-Ahead of the 2024 general election, the paper hired several pro-BNP journalists and writers, took an aggressively pro-BNP editorial stance, and strongly criticized the ruling Awami League.
+Munaim was credited for ensuring the financial independence of the paper.

+Ahead of the 2024 general election in Bangladesh, the paper hired several pro-BNP journalists and writers, took an aggressively pro-BNP editorial stance, and strongly criticized the ruling Awami League.
 The election ended up being boycotted by the BNP amid allegations of a lack of a conducive environment for holding elections.

 In 2023, Anam was appointed chairman of the holding company of The Daily Star after the death of longstanding chairperson Rokeya Afzal Rahman.
 Syed Ashfaqul Haque, who worked in both management and the newsroom for 31 years, was appointed as Executive Editor.
 Aasha Mehreen Amin, the granddaughter of Pakistan's last Bengali premier Nurul Amin, serves as the Joint Editor while S.S.
 Preetha is head of the Op-Ed section, which was previously headed by Zafar Sobhan.
 Amin continues to wield significant influence over commentaries and Op-Eds.
 Amin previously ran the paper's defunct Star magazine supplement.
 Mizanur Rahman, the Head of Operations, and Tajdin Hasan, the Chief Business Officer, are the two other key leaders of the newspaper.